TVR28/Ask-The-Image/README.md

 - **ImageCaptionTool**: Generates a textual caption for the uploaded image.
 - **ObjectDetectionTool**: Performs object detection on the uploaded image and identifies the objects present.

+## Acknowledgements

+This project uses the OpenAI GPT-3.5 Turbo model.
+Visit [OpenAI](https://openai.com/) for more information.

+The Streamlit library is used for building the interactive user interface.
+Visit the [Streamlit documentation](https://docs.streamlit.io/) for more information.

+The LangChain library is used for managing the conversational AI agent and tools.
+Visit the [LangChain GitHub repository](https://github.com/hwchase17/langchain) for more information.

+The Transformers library is used to inference the AI features.
+Visit [this](https://huggingface.co/Salesforce/blip-image-captioning-large) and [this](https://huggingface.co/facebook/detr-resnet-50) pages for a more comprehensive description of the models used.